 AdRoll is a great way to turn great first impressions into the sales you need.
 At the heart of retargeting campaigns is the browser cookie: place a cookie on their browser, and show your ads on other websites.
 AdRoll claims that they have relationships with a large variety of ad vendors, giving you many different options on where to place those ads above and beyond Facebook.
 Central to AdRoll is their AI approach: computers decide what ads to place, and where to place them.
 Just give AdRoll a budget, and it goes to work.

-Pricing: AdRoll is free to start with additional featured plans starting at a mere $9 (Essentials plan) and $19 (Growth plan) a month.
+Pricing: AdRoll is free to start, with additional featured plans starting at a mere $9 (Essentials plan) and $19 (Growth plan) per month.

 Losing a lot of smartphone and tablet users?
 Perfect Audience does retargeting for more than just desktops.
-In fact, they specifically mention their ability to retarget the same customer no matter which of their devices they’re using at any given time.
+In fact, they specifically mention their ability to retarget the same customer, no matter which of their devices they’re using at any given time.
 They’re able to do this retargeting through more than just your main website, as well.
-For example, they can connect with your customers through Facebook, Twitter and Shopify ads.
+For example, they can connect with your customers through Facebook, Twitter, and Shopify ads.
 This service is very versatile, so you can reach a wide variety of customers with your brand message and improve your ads performance.

 Pricing: is “pay as you go.”
 New customers get a free trial worth 14 days’ service or $100 ad spend, whichever comes first.